Rafał Pankowski

 Rafał Pankowski (born 1976) is a Polish sociologist and political scientist.
 Pankowski is a Phd and associate professor at Collegium Civitas, as well as the head of "Never Again" Association's East Europe Monitoring Center.
 He is also the deputy editor of Never Again's (Nigdy Wiecej) magazine.
 He is also involved in monitoring football hooliganism as part of UEFA's Fare network.

 Pankowski's area of expertise include right-wing extremism and nationalism in Poland.
 He has offered commentary on topics like radical and far right, racism, hate speech, and extremism.

+In 2018, he was a visiting professor at the Centre for European Studies of Chulalongkorn University, Bangkok (Thailand).

 Biography

 Pankowski studied economy, politics, and philosophy at Oxford University as an undergraduate, and received a MA in Political Science from Warsaw University.
 He received his PhD, as well as subsequent habilitation, in sociology of culture from Warsaw as well.

 Research

 In 2010, Pankowski published The populist radical right in Poland: the patriots, covering the far-right in Poland.
 Accepting Cas Mudde's definition of populism in The Popular Zeitgeist: "populism is an ideology which states that society splits up into two antagonistic groups- the rotten elite and the pure masses.
 Populists think that politics should represent the general will of the people", as a starting point, Pankowski elaborates on the differentiation of populist movements that are successful.
 Pankowski states that "populist movements were successful where they chimed effectively with the common-sense everyday culture".
 In Poland, this means relating to Catholicism.

 In July 2018 he published a study in Israel Journal of Foreign Affairs, titled "The Resurgence of Antisemitic Discourse in Poland".
 In the study, Pankowski describes a "disturbing revival of antisemitism" in Poland following the passage of the Holocaust law that criminalized stating that the Polish state or nation was complicit in the Holocaust.
 The study states that the surge of antisemitic discourse in Poland took observers by surprise as relations between Poland and Israel were fruitful and cordial for many years.
 According to the study, while antisemitic discourse had been confined in the past to extreme media, at present such discourse is present in Polish mainstream media and in particular in state-controlled media.
 According to Pankowski prior to the Holocaust law "Muslims and foreigners had replaced Jews for many years as the main target for xenophobic hate", however in the aftermath of the law hate discourse reverted to traditional Jew hatred.